 They also will be finding shelter from predators which may require them to be on the hunt for thick bushes, evergreen trees or walled buildings to hide under so that they cannot be easily seen.

 If you do notice them less in your yard it may due to them just staying out of the harsh cold or trying to stay hidden from predators.

 Many rabbit species will dig their own little dens or burrows to spend much of their time in, but one species that is different are the Eastern Cottontail Rabbits.

-They are primarily herbivores and eat lots of ground level plants, grasses, tree buds, flowers and leaves so they will spend their time looking for food where they can, so let them do what they do best!
+They eat lots of ground level plants, grasses, tree buds, flowers and leaves so they will spend their time looking for food where they can, so let them do what they do best.

 I promise, they are smart little buggers and will be able to source their food, even on the snowiest of days.